ankitects/anki-manual/studying.md

 button on the [deck overview](studying.md#study-overview) screen.)
 This is useful if you cannot answer the card at the moment or you want to come back to it another time.
 Burying can also [happen automatically](studying.md#siblings-and-burying) for cards of the same note.

-If cards were in learning when they are buried, they are moved back to the new card queue or review queue prior to being buried.
+With the old scheduler, if cards were in learning when they are buried, they are moved back to the new card queue or review queue prior to being buried.

+With the new scheduler, however, burying cards does not reset a card's learning steps.

 **Suspend Card / Note**: Hides a card or all of the note’s cards from review until they are manually unsuspended (by clicking the suspend button in the browser).
 This is useful if you want to avoid reviewing the note for some time, but don’t want to delete it.

-If cards were in learning when they are suspended, they are moved back to the new card queue or review queue prior to being suspended.
+With the old scheduler, if cards were in learning when they are suspended, they are moved back to the new card queue or review queue prior to being suspended.

+With the new scheduler, however, suspending cards does not reset a card's learning steps.

 **Delete Note**: Deletes the note and all of its cards.